D7460N/D7460N.dev/ADD.md

 <h3 id="w3c">W3C/WHATWG "LIVING" STANDARD</h3>

-> <i>To ensure future compatibility for websites or web applications, adherence to W3C/WHATWG standards is crucial.
-Additionally, accessibility across any device equipped with an authorized network-connected web browser, from any location worldwide, is key.</i>
+To ensure future compatibility for websites or web applications, adherence to W3C/WHATWG standards is crucial.
+Additionally, accessibility across any device equipped with an authorized network-connected web browser, from any location worldwide, is key.
->

 > <i>These standards exist as long technical documents called specifications, which detail exactly how the technology should work.
 These documents are not very useful for learning how to use the technologies they describe (this is why we have sites like MDN Web Docs), but instead are intended to be used by software engineers to implement these technologies (usually in web browsers).</i>
 >
-> <i>For example, the HTML Living Standard describes exactly how HTML (all the HTML elements, and their associated APIs, and other surrounding technologies) should be implemented.</i>
+> <i>For example, the [HTML Living Standard](https://html.spec.whatwg.org/multipage/) describes exactly how HTML (all the HTML elements, and their associated APIs, and other surrounding technologies) should be implemented.</i>
 >
 > <i>Web standards are created by standards bodies — institutions that invite groups of people from different technology companies to come together and agree on how the technologies should work in the best way to fulfill all of their use cases.
-The W3C is the best known web standards body, but there are others such as the WHATWG (who maintain the living standards for the HTML language), ECMA (who publish the standard for ECMAScript, which JavaScript is based on), Khronos (who publish technologies for 3D graphics, such as WebGL), and others.</i><br />
+The W3C is the best known web standards body, but there are others such as the [WHATWG](https://whatwg.org/) (who maintain the living standards for the HTML language), [ECMA](https://www.ecma-international.org/) (who publish the standard for ECMAScript, which JavaScript is based on), [Khronos](https://www.khronos.org/) (who publish technologies for 3D graphics, such as WebGL), and others.</i><br />
 [The Web and Web Standards | MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/The_web_and_web_standards)

 <br />